mdkaifansari04/Flower-Recognition-Model/README.md

-# Flask API - Model Prediction Service
+# Flask API - Flower Prediction Service

 This is a Flask-based API that serves a machine learning model for making predictions.
 It includes sample Python scripts for learning purposes.